 1. See a play!
 We first saw Valley Youth Theatre’s production of Winnie the Pooh Christmas Tail in 2013 and have recommended it to everyone since!
 (Read our review here.)
 This is perfect for toddlers (yes, even those that won’t hold still) and any age of children who love Pooh, Piglet, Eeyore and all the friends in The Hundred Acre Woods.
-For older children, try Miracle on 34th Street.
-The Arizona Broadway Company delivers a captivating musical performance of this well loved story of a little girl and her discovery of Santa and what Christmas really means.
+For older children, try Elf: The Musical!
+The Arizona Broadway Theatre delivers a captivating performance of this well loved story Buddy the Elf and his search in New York City for his family and Christmas spirit.
+(Read our review here.)
 Prices range from $20 for Winnie the Pooh, to $62 and up for Miracle on 34th Street.

 2. Snow!
 Well, it’s not exactly snow….but it’s a fun way for kids to imagine they have flakes falling all around them this winter season.
 Both Tempe Marketplace and Desert Ridge have free nightly snowfalls, and our kids never want it to end.
 Get some shopping done, grab some dinner, and then sip on hot chocolate while you watch the snow.
-If the kids want to experience real snow, short of driving to Flagstaff, you can try events like Christmas in Carefree or the Arizona Science Museum Snow Week.
-Also new in 2018 are free weekend snow days at Odysea in the Desert!
+If the kids want to experience real snow, short of driving to Flagstaff, you can try events like the Arizona Science Museum Snow Week or weekend snow days at Odysea in the Desert!

 3. Holiday Lights at McCormick Railroad Park!
 This train park is our top favorite place to visit any time of year, and gets even more magical in December!
 Riding the train and carousel after dark, surrounded by hundreds of lights and beautiful Christmas decorations is fun for the whole family.
 Tickets are $2 or $5/person.
 (Note: be prepared for long waits for the train, sometimes over 40 minutes.
 The carousel can be less.
 You can also see Santa, the model railroad museum, and visit the snack shop.)
 Information on more light shows in the Phoenix can be found here.

 4. The Nutcracker!
 While not cheap, seeing a live Nutcracker performance is a classic Christmas tradition.
-Both Ballet Arizona and the Phoenix Ballet Company have performances all during December.
+Ballet Arizona, Legacy Ballet Academy and the Phoenix Ballet Company have performances all during December.
 Our visit to Ballet Arizona in 2016 was magical; our daughter still talks about the gorgeous scenery, the Mouse King battle, and of course, the beautiful Sugar Plum Fairy.
-Prices range from $47-$150/person, depending on seats chosen.
+Prices range from $25-$150/person, depending on group and seats chosen.

 5. Ice Skating!
 Outdoor ice skating in Phoenix?
 Oh yes!
 Several places like CityScape downtown, or Westgate shopping area in Glendale offer a memorable experience for family and friends of all ages.
 Plus seeing Santa and a free movie event on select days and locations.
 Skates are included in the $10-$15 price.

 6. Christmas movies outdoors!
 Nothing brings you in the Christmas spirit than a sweet Christmas movie — and there are several outdoor viewings in the Phoenix area.
-Places like Scottsdale Quarter and Desert Ridge offer free movie nights with favorites like Elf, A Christmas Carol and Frozen.
+Places like Scottsdale Quarter and Desert Ridge offer free movie nights with favorites like The Grinch, The Nutcracker, A Christmas Story and Elf.
 Bring a blanket or chair, some events also have food available for purchase.